KyoheiG3/SimpleAlert/README.md

 ```
 ### iOS 7

-Just add everything in the `SimpleAlert.swift` and `SimpleAlert.xib` file to your project.
+Just add everything in the source file to your project.

 ## Usage